-viii.
-Total Inorganic Nitrogen (NO2 + NO3 as N)

-Total inorganic nitrogen is the sum of Nitrate-nitrogen and Nitrite-nitrogen.
+ix.
+Nitrate as Nitrogen plus Nitrite as Nitrogen (NO2 as N + NO3 as N)Total inorganic nitrogen is the sum of Nitrate-nitrogen, Nitrite-nitrogen, and Ammonia-nitrogen.
 High nitrate levels in drinking water can cause health problems in humans.
 Infants are particularly sensitive and can develop methemoglobinemia (blue-baby syndrome).
 Nitrogen is also considered a nutrient.
 Excessive amounts of nutrients can lead to other water quality impairments.